How to Use Visual Elements to Enhance Your Blog Post’s Engagement

-If you’re using a chart or infographic that you didn’t create on your own, then other bloggers have used it too.
+If you’re using a chart or infographic you didn’t create, other bloggers have used it too.
 That’s OK.

 However, if you want to be creative, you can add original photographs to your content as well.
-This will help separate your blog from your competition too.
+This will help separate your post from those of your competition.

 Original content is like a breath of fresh air.
 Readers will feel the same way.
 If you’re into photography, you can pair that skill with your blogging platform.

 These blog posts are written for people who want to explore California.
-The author talks about her personal experiences in different areas and adds original photos as well.
+The author talks about her personal experiences in different areas and adds original photos.

-Sure, you could just browse through Google images for professional photos of different places.
+Sure, you could just browse through Google images of professional photos of different places.
 But they won’t have that air of authenticity as the pictures you take yourself will.

-For the same reason as your infographics, these original photos can also end up driving more traffic to your website.
-If other people use them, you’ll get credit as the reference link.
+As your infographics, these original photos can end up driving more traffic to your website.
+If other people use them, you’ll get a credit as the reference link.

 But what if you don’t have a fancy camera and don’t have any photography experience?